leanprover/lean3-web-editor/README.md

 ./node_modules/.bin/webpack-dev-server
 ```

+(You only need to run `npm install` and `./fetch_lean_js.sh` once after you download this repository.)

 The `fetch_lean_js.sh` script fetches a precompiled javascript version as well as a `library.zip` file containing the olean files for [`mathlib`](https://github.com/leanprover-community/mathlib), [`super`](https://github.com/leanprover/super), and [`mini_crush`](https://github.com/leanprover/mini_crush).

 It is also possible to build your own Javascript / WebAssembly version of [the community fork of Lean 3](https://github.com/leanprover-community/lean).
 See the instructions [here](https://github.com/leanprover-community/lean/blob/master/doc/make/index.md#building-js--wasm-binaries-with-emscripten).
 Prebuilt versions are also included with the leanprover-community [lean-nightly releases](https://github.com/leanprover-community/lean-nightly/releases).
 Copy the files `lean_js_js.js`, `lean_js_wasm.js` and `lean_js_wasm.wasm` to the `dist/` directory.
-Note that if you choose to go this route, you will also have to recompile the .olean files in library.zip (see below).
+Note that if you choose to go this route, you will also have to recompile the `.olean` files in `library.zip` (see below).

 ## Deployment